amanmallsops/road-to-devops/L1/webapp1.md

 ### Internet Gateway(IGW)
 An internet gateway is a virtual router that connects a VPC to the internet.
 To create a new internet gateway specify the name for the gateway below.

+While creating a IGW we are using these paramenter:
+Name: AppIGW

+(optional)
+add tag :
+Give key and value to distinguish.(put same key and value which we use in vpc) then click on create IGW

+After completing these steps:
+- We  will attach this IGW( AppIGW ) with VPC(AppVPC) and then we go to route table and then we will select PublicRoute1 table.
+- Then in bottom we can see routes
+- Selcet that and then click edit route
+- Add IGW (AppIGW) into that route table  while giving destination 0.0.0.0/0(means everywhere)
+- Go to subnet and select that subnet which we created (PublicSubnet1)